pauliejes/SandboxDocs/docs/scripting.md

 [TOC]

-# How to do scripting
+Teach how to do scripting.

 # Reference Guide